odduck41/Rodent/docs/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+Dudes, I haven't read this.
+Just have fun.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our